lari-rodrigues/movie-stream-mart/README.md

 This code was created to demonstrate my skills with Python and Spark.

 There are two sources of data:
 - Internal data (movies and streams) in CSV format.
-They simulate external data that could be obtained from a relational database (JDBC connection or CDC tool)
+They simulate data that could be obtained from a relational database (JDBC connection or CDC tool)
 - External data from vendors (authors, books and reviews) in JSON format

 Two ETLs were developed to transform these raw data into enriched and processed data for analysis purposes.